John Tull

 Lecturer in Business Management

-Dr. John Tull joined the University of Greenwich (Business, Operations and Strategy - BOS) following a two-year fulltime postdoctoral fellowship at Royal Holloway, University of London where he conducted extensive research for the ESRC-funded study of NATO member organisational learning/adaptation.
-He continues to collaborate with that project to co-author its interdisciplinary publications and conduct impact events with practitioners (see ‘Presentations’).
-During this fellowship he also provided teaching/dissertation support to students at final-year UG and PG level.
+Dr. John Tull joined University of Greenwich following a two-year fulltime postdoctoral fellowship at Royal Holloway, University of London where he conducted extensive research for the ESRC-funded study of NATO member organisational learning/adaptation.
+He continues to collaborate with that project to co-author its interdisciplinary publications while providing module leadership, tutoring and teaching/dissertation support to students at final-year UG and PG level in the Business School.

 Responsibilities within the university

-John is a Lecturer in Business Management leading the Innovation in Competitive Environment module, teaching in other undergraduate and postgraduate Management, Sustainability and Business Creation modules, and supervising Master’s dissertations, with PhD supervision from 2025.
+John is a Lecturer in Business Management, leading the Innovation in Competitive Environment module and his new ‘The Impact Mindset’ module.
+He teaches in other undergraduate and postgraduate Management, Sustainability, International Entrepreneurship and Business Creation modules, and supervises Master’s and PhD dissertations.

-He is also a co-convenor of the Special Interest Group for Research Methods and Methodologies, for the School of Business, Operations and Strategy, and a Mentor for the University of Greenwich Generator.
+• Co-convenor of the Special Interest Group for Research Methods and Methodologies, for the School of Business, Operations and Strategy

 Awards